Abigail-Wood/CRAFT/README.rst

 Did you find an issue / missing feature?
 ----------------------------------------

 We welcome all bug reports and requests for additional features using our GitHub issues tracker.
-This software will be supported by an active developer until at least 2020.

 References
 ------------